 Welcome to The Passion of Christopher Pierznik!

 Please, come in.
 Allow me to take your coat.
 Can I get you a drink?
 Make yourself at home.
 Feel free to take a look around.

-Allow me to introduce myself.
-My name is Christopher Pierznik, but many of those close to me call me Pierz or Pierzy.
+Allow me to introduce myself: my name is Christopher Pierznik.
 I was born and raised in Sellersville, Pennsylvania, about forty miles north and west of Philadelphia.
 I graduated from Pennridge High School in June of 1998 and enrolled at La Salle University the following autumn.
 I spent the school year learning, partying, making hip-hop music (badly), and flirting (badly) while my summers were filled with working manual labor.
 I majored in history and minored in communications.
 By May, 2002 I had my bachelor’s degree.
 And zero job prospects.
 After a summer in Portland, Oregon, I fell into a job in finance with the Philadelphia chapter of one of the largest nonprofit organizations in the country.
 In the fourteen years since, I’ve obtained my MBA from Temple University’s Fox School of Business, have worked in finance at five different organizations, have gotten married, had a daughter, and moved from my beloved Philadelphia to a northern New Jersey suburb, where I live in a beautiful house on a quiet street on a hill, a few train stops away from New York City.

 I had always had an aptitude for writing and research.
 English and history?
 Let’s do it.
 Calculus and chemistry?
 Let’s not.

 After college, I wrote three manuscripts – two novels and one collection of nonfiction autobiographical stories – all of which sucked.
 Literary agents at the time agreed with me.
 While enrolled in business school, I put writing to the side and thought I’d never return to it.